dagster-io/dagster/docs/docs-beta/docs/guides/deploy/deployment-options/docker.md

 ---
-title: "Deploying with Docker Compose"
+title: 'Deploying with Docker Compose'
 description: A guide to deploying Dagster with Docker Compose.
 sidebar_position: 400
 ---